angular/components/guides/v15-mdc-migration.md

   * `<mat-chip-listbox>` with `<mat-chip-option>` - this is the closest to the previous interaction pattern.
 This is the only variant that supports selection state for chips.
-This pattern aligns with the filter chips pattern specified in the material design spec.
+This pattern aligns with the filter chips pattern specified in the Material Design spec.
 This pattern should be used when you want the user to select one or more values from a list of options.

   * `<mat-chip-grid>` with `<mat-chip-row>` - this pattern should be used for any text input + chips